 5.2.1a.1 Implicit Registration for UE without ISIM or IMC

-If an UE is registering in the IMS without ISIM or, for UEs supporting only non-3GPP accesses, without IMC, it shall require the network's assistance to register at least one Public User Identity, which is used for session establishment & IMS signalling.
+If an UE is registering in the IMS without ISIM or, for UEs supporting only non-3GPP accesses or UEs accessing IMS of SNPN, without IMC, it shall require the network's assistance to register at least one Public User Identity, which is used for session establishment & IMS signalling.
 Implicit registration shall be used as part of a mandatory function for these ISIM-less or IMC-less UEs to register the Public User Identity(s).
 In addition to the functions defined in clause 5.2.1a, the following additional functions are required for this scenario.

 - The Temporary public identity shall be used for initial registration process